ColorfulGutz/LabEx-Journey/README.md

 - Using Nmap on a network

-I scanned my virtual machines network finding open ports hosting services such as ssh on port 22, ppp on port 3000, and nessus on port 3001.
+I scanned my virtual labs network finding open ports hosting services such as ssh on port 22, ppp on port 3000, and nessus on port 3001.
 Passing some flags to it I can find the OS via `-O`, read targets from a file `-iL <file>`, do a SYN scan `-sS`, scan specific ports `-p`, save to a file `-oN <file>`or even use decoys by `-D <decoys>`.
 I can also scan a range of ips on a network like for example, `nmap 172.19.0.1-20` or scan an entire subnet `nmap 172.19.0.1/24`.

 <img width="614" height="175" alt="image" src="https://github.com/user-attachments/assets/80d25be2-a4f5-4c75-b9d6-6bc05cc533ef" />